littermap/littermap/README.md

 #### Testing on an Android device while serving from another machine

 While the website can be loaded from another machine serving it over a network, Google Sign-in will refuse to log you in if the redirect URL is not from an approved domain.
-Google OAuth will refuse to white-list a local IP, so the solution is to specify `localhost` as the redirect target (which it will accept) and then to use a local forwarding proxy to fetch the website over the network.
+Google OAuth will refuse to white-list a local IP, so the solution is to specify `localhost` as the redirect target (which it does accept) and then to use a local forwarding proxy to fetch the website over the network.

 - Install `termux` from the [F-Droid](https://f-droid.org/) repository
 - Run `pkg install nodejs openssl-tool`